How to: Create a New Web Performance Test Using the Web Performance Test Recorder

-Create or open a Web performance and load test project.
-For more information about how to create a Web performance and load test project, see How to: Create and Configure Test Projects for Automated Tests.
+Open a Test project.
+For more information about how to create a test project, see How to: Create and Configure Test Projects for Automated Tests.

 In the Test Name box, type an appropriate name.
 Do not change the .webtest extension.
-When you are finished, choose OK.
+When you are finished, click OK.

 The Web Performance Test Recorder opens inside a new instance of Internet Explorer.

 Go to the site that you want to test, generally a non-production Web site, and notice the URLs that are listed in the Web Performance Test Recorder.